Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Background and Related works

-Flat clustering methods~\cite{manning2008flat} and dimensionality reduction methods~\cite{espadoto2019toward} can be used separately to analyse or visualise the inner clustering phenomena of neural networks~\cite{Peiffer2021, espadoto2019toward}.
-Specifically, flat clustering algorithms operate directly on the original high-dimensional representations to analyse whether they form flat clusters, whereas dimensionality reduction methods transform these high-dimensional representations into lower-dimensional spaces that can be visualised.
-While low-dimensional representations may appear as flat clusters, it remains uncertain how faithfully they preserve the flat clustering phenomena present in the original representation space, which requires further verification.
+Flat clustering methods~\cite{manning2008flat} and dimensionality reduction methods~\cite{espadoto2019toward} can separately analyse or visualise inner clustering phenomena of neural networks~\cite{Peiffer2021, carbonnelle2020intraclass, caron2018deep, prasad2024tree, tawara2020frame, li2024efficient}.
+Specifically, a flat clustering algorithm analyses how original high-dimensional representations form flat clusters in a certain way, whereas a dimensionality reduction method transforms these high-dimensional representations into lower-dimensional ones that can be visualised.
+Although a flat clustering phenomenon may appear within the visualised low-dimensional representation space, it remains uncertain whether the same flat clustering phenomenon preserve in the original representation space.